open-sauced/docs/docs/contributing/introduction-to-contributing.md

 1. Always leave screenshots for visual changes.
 2. Always leave a detailed description in the pull request.
 Leave nothing ambiguous for the reviewer.
 3. Always review your code first.
-Be sure to run the project locally and test before asking for a review.
+Be sure to run the project locally and test it before requesting a review.
 4. Always communicate in the GitHub repository.
-Whether it is in the issue or the pull request, keeping the lines of communication open and visible to everyone on the team helps everyone around you.
+Whether in the issue or the pull request, keeping the lines of communication open and visible to everyone on the team helps everyone around you.

 ## Setup